MelisAnaturk/dementia_risk_score/README.md

 All files in ```results/``` and ```models/``` are created via scripts in ```scripts/```

 ## Requirements
 For optimal performance, we recommend a system with >=16GB of RAM and >=4 CPU cores.
 Development was carried out on a Ubuntu 18.04.6 LTS (Bionic Beaver) system.
 R version 3.6.3 was used.
 See scripts/session_info_R for specific package versions.
+For dementia ascertain python scripts, python version 3.6.5 was used.

 ## 1. Dementia ascertain
 ### 1.1 Mining GP prescription and clinical events data